Pamiers: Geography

+History

 The town itself dates back to the 5th century.
 The origin of its name is subject to debate.
 A certain school of linguists tends to believe that it was derived from the fact that, when Pamiers was founded, its new inhabitants were given land parcels measured in pams, from empan (from the Latin "pannus" meaning "piece of cloth").
 Originally it was called Ville de Pams.
 Another explanation is one involving Roger II de Foix, who had gone to a crusade in the region of Apamea in Syria and who, upon his return to France, gave his castle and domain the name of one of his battles: Castrum Appamiae, name later on given to the town.
 The fact that Pamiers' inhabitants are called Appaméens would seem to favour this hypothesis.
 In the 18th century a plural stance on the word was introduced making the name "Apamias" derived from ecclesiastical language and also similar to the Occitan language.
 The Occitan name "Pamias" can be seen on the town sign, alongside the French name Pamiers, as one enters the town via the old route from Toulouse, RN20.